 3. What are the timescales?

-This route opens up lots of additional venue spaces when you begin the wedding venue search, however, if you’re a couple who want to prioritise a church or legal wedding on the day itself, then this may not be feasible.
-Your wedding planner will be able to chat you through the pros and cons of each option in detail.
+This route opens up lots of additional wedding venue options when you begin the wedding venue search, however, if you’re a couple who want to prioritise a church or legal wedding on the day itself, then this may not be feasible.
+As your wedding planner, we’ll be able to guide you through the pros and cons of each option in detail.

-If you would like to chat through the plans and ideas for your wedding, our team of professional wedding planners would love to hear from you!
+If you would like to chat through the plans and ideas for your Norfolk wedding or Suffolk wedding with our Norwich Wedding planners, we’d love to hear from you!